 OK, you flew for the first time, then the second, the third.
 But you were always with someone you knew – your friend, your colleague, the nice lady that started talking to you at the gate waiting hall, the cool gentlemen that helped you put your luggage in the upper compartments.

 Now you’re first time flying ALONE.
 Really alone, and no smiling faces to turn into your friends for the flight.
 Then it could feel like you’re flying for the first time.
 But you already know what to do – you have experience.
 You don’t need to be scared or terrified – there are people around you who probably are flying for the first time.
 Go and help them relax and enjoy the flight.
-Or chat with the flight attendants – they’re always happy to bring smile on your faces.
-Or take a good book (this could make you regret not going to somewhere more distant so you have more time to finish it).
+Or chat with the flight attendants – they’re always happy to bring smiles on your faces.
+Or take a good book (this could make you regret not going somewhere more distant so you have more time to finish it).

 The first-time phobia appears

-For the last 40+ flights I developed a terrible fear of flying, a.k.a aviophobia or aerophobia.
-I’ve read so many articles and research docs on how to overcome it – I’ve red on this topic more than an average student in high school.
+For the last 40+ flights, I developed a terrible fear of flying, a.k.a aviophobia or aerophobia.
+I’ve read so many articles and research docs on how to overcome it – I’ve read on this topic more than an average student in high school.
 My phobia appeared about two years ago out of the blue.
 So it’s really hard to guess how to deal with it.
 So far I haven’t spoken to a professional therapist or doctor about that, so here are my conclusions of some things I tried myself.

-If your flying phobia comes with no special reason – it’s not accident, or bad turbulence, or any kind of breakdown during flight, then you probably have to battle with claustrophobia or with fear of fatal ending.
+If your flying phobia comes with no special reason – it’s not an accident, or bad turbulence, or any kind of breakdown during flight, then you probably have to battle with claustrophobia or with fear of fatal ending.
 For me, it’s not the first one, so I had to fight that fear that everything is going to go to the hell.

 Flying is the safest mean of transportation